wikimedia/wikimedia-fundraising-dev/README.md

     docker-compose exec -u 0 {service} bash

-## Serving payments-wiki via a routable URL
+## Serving payments and smashpig services via routable URLs

-You may need a routable (non-localhost) URL to test payments-wiki for certain methods (e.g. Apple Pay) or just to test using different devices.
-Fundraising tech has a Wikimedia Cloud Services project (fr-tech-dev) set up to forward the URLs paymentstest1.wmcloud.org ... paymentstest6.wmcloud.org to different ports on our VPS.
-You can forward one of those to your local machine using the payments-proxy-forward.sh script.
-Note that it assumes you have a setting in your .ssh/config like the following:
+You may need a routable (non-localhost) URL to test Payments for certain methods (e.g.
+Apple Pay) or just to test using different devices.
+Also, to test SmashPig IPN listeners, your local SmashPig service needs to be publicly accessible.

+Fundraising tech has a Wikimedia Cloud Services project (fr-tech-dev) set up to forward the URLs paymentstest[1-6].wmcloud.org and paymentsipntest[1-6].wmcloud.org to different ports on our VPS.
+You can forward these ports to your local machine using the proxy-forward.sh script.
+Consult with FR-Tech to reserve a pair of URLs and a pair of ports, and enter the corresponding number when setup.sh asks for your proxy forwarding ID.

+Note that the script assumes you have a setting in your .ssh/config like the following:

 Host payments.fr-tech-dev
     User <your shell name>